aria-ml/dataeval/docs/source/concepts/Binning.md

 [the caller did not choose](#the-bin-count-is-a-function-of-the-data-not-a-setting), though the mutual information underneath still reflects what those bins retained.

-### The Linfoot branch has a ceiling of its own
+### The Linfoot branch has a ceiling of its own, and it is divided out

-Dropping the entropy ceiling does not leave the Linfoot branch scale-free.
-Mutual information between two factors cannot exceed the smaller of their entropies, so the largest Linfoot value a pair can reach is bounded by their alphabets too — just in the opposite direction.
-A factor scored against an identical copy of itself does not read 1.0 unless it has enough levels:
+Dropping the entropy denominator does not by itself leave the Linfoot branch scale-free.
+Mutual information between two factors cannot exceed the smaller of their entropies whatever produced the codes, so the largest value the transformation can return is bounded by their alphabets too — just in the opposite direction from the entropy ceiling.
+Left alone, a factor scored against an identical copy of itself would not read 1.0 unless it had enough levels:

 :::{list-table}
 :widths: 30 20 50
 :header-rows: 1

 - - Factor
-  - Duplicate reads
+  - Transformation alone would give
   - Ceiling, `1 - exp(-2·min(H₁, H₂))`
 - - 2 bins, equal occupancy
   - 0.750